SoftUni-Internal/interactive-content/EN/02-Function-Context/07-homework.md

 - **value** - number

 Functions:
-- `ValueOf()`
+- `ValueOf()`:
-This Function Should Return the Value Property of the Hex Class
+This function should return the value property of the Hex class.

-- `ToString()`
+- `ToString()`:
-This function will show its hexidecimal value starting with `0x`
+This function will show its hexidecimal value starting with `0x`.

-- `Plus({number})`
+- `Plus({number})`:
-This function should add a number or a Hex object and return a new Hex object
+This function should add a number or a Hex object and return a new Hex object.

-- `Minus({number})`
+- `Minus({number})`:
-This function should subtract a number or a Hex object and return a new Hex object
+This function should subtract a number or a Hex object and return a new Hex object.

-- `Parse({string})`
+- `Parse({string})`:
-Create a parse class method that can parse Hexidecimal numbers and convert them to standard decimal numbers
+Create a parse class method that can parse Hexidecimal numbers and convert them to standard decimal numbers.

 **3. Submission**
 Submit only your **Hex class**.